allinbits/labs/projects/gnoland/README.md

 This is a repository meant to hold all gno.land smart contract related `p/` and `r/` files.

 This has a local development environment so that you can run `make dev` and it will spin up hot-reload for `examples` as well as all the files in this directory.

+`labsneet` current matches `test7.2` using `sha-9b384d4` as the tagged image

 ## Quick Start